jmeubank/tdm-distrib/tdm64/gdb/README-gdb-tdm64.md

 ## MANUAL INSTALLATION ##

-Download the GDB archive (provided in .zip or .tar.lzma format) and unpack it to the location of your choosing.
+Download the GDB archive (provided in .zip or .tar.xz format) and unpack it to the location of your choosing.
 It's recommended that you choose a path with no spaces in the folder names.
 This GDB edition is designed to cooperate with other executables in a standard POSIX-on-Windows installation tree if desired.